 Email Privacy Changes with Apple iOS 15

 The times they are a changin’.
-This has been the unofficial mantra of email marketing since its inception, and this past week provided yet another example with Apple’s preview of their Mail Privacy Protection functionality.
-Here at WDGT, we’ve been closely following the news around this rollout, with our clients and their email programs in mind.
-But what does it mean exactly?
+This has been the unofficial mantra of email marketing since its inception, and last month provided yet another example with Apple’s launch of their Mail Privacy Protection functionality.
+Here at WDGT, we’ve been closely following this rollout, with our clients and their email programs in mind.
+So what do these changes mean for marketers?

 What’s new with Apple?